nanjiangshu/predzinc/README.md

     $ cd predzinc

 Fetch the data set by

     $ git lfs fetch
     $ git lfs checkout

 If you don't have git-lfs installed, please installed follow the instructions at https://git-lfs.github.com/

-After that, run
+After that, change to the subfolder `predzinc` and compile the package by

+    $ cd predzinc
     $ make
     $ make install

-Make sure that the NCBI nr database formatted for PSI-BLAST is installed.
+Make sure that the NCBI `uniref90.fasta` database formatted for PSI-BLAST is installed.
 The environmental variable BLASTDB points to the directory storing nr blast database needed by PSI-BLAST

-    $ export BLASTDB=path-storing-blast-nr-database
+    $ export BLASTDB=path-storing-blast-database

 ## Usage